Itera/web-and-react-intro/README.md

 Throughout this course you'll get to learn a bit about basic React concepts and how you can wield them to create your own web app.
-The goal of this course is to give you a brief overview of React; enough for you to feel comfortable about reading and writing React code in the wild 🔥.
+The goal of this course is to give you a brief overview of React.
+Just enough for you to feel comfortable about reading and writing React code in the wild 🔥.

-Additionally, the course is also meant to give you an even briefer introduction to general web development and how we have arrived at the present situation regarding "Modern Web Development".
-The intention here is for you to be able to navigate through the quagmire that we call frontend.
+Additionally, the course is also meant to give you an even briefer introduction to general web development.
+You'll get to learn a bit about how we've arrived at the present situation regarding "Modern Web Development".
+The goal of this part is to allow you orient yourself and place your newfound knowledge into a bigger picture.

 ## Prerequisites